-In developed nations such as the US, U.K., and Australia, the term “printing money” is plainly incorrect and highly misleading, primarily because at its heart, money is not a physical thing.
+In developed nations such as the US, U.K., and Australia, the term “printing money” is misleading, primarily because at its heart, money is not a physical thing.
 In addition, (the reality of) inflation always has to do with spending – not the mere existence of money, nor its creation by the government.
 (Inflation also has to do with the prices paid by the issuer.)

 This post can also serve as a unique introduction to Modern Money Theory, or MMT.